john-science/python_for_scientists/classes/10_numpy/lecture_10.md

     >>> a
     array([[2, 3, 4],
            [7, 8, 9]])
+    >>>
     >>> a.transpose()
     array([[2, 7],
            [3, 8],
            [4, 9]])

-Alternatively, you can just use `.T` to return the transpose of an `array`, without changing the original array in memory.
+Alternatively, you can just use the shorthand `.T` to do the same thing.

     >>> a = array([[2, 3, 4], [7, 8, 9]])
     >>> a.T
     array([[2, 7],
            [3, 8],
            [4, 9]])
+    >>>
     >>> a
     array([[2, 3, 4],
            [7, 8, 9]])

+Notice, neither of these change what is in the `a` spot in memory; they just return a totally new array.

 #### sqrt

-There are even mathematical functions built into NumPy that will apply to all of the elements of an array, like `sqrt`:
+There are even mathematical functions built into NumPy that will apply changes to all of the elements of an array, like `sqrt`:

     >>> from numpy import sqrt
     >>> a = array([1, 4, 9, 25, 144, 81])